 Brian owns Frontier, Metallica, Iron Maiden, Jurassic Park, Dr. Who and Jungle Queen.
 He hopes to add more to his collection.

 Born and raised on Long Island, NY, Ron Richards is an established content, marketing and community expert, podcaster and amateur (at best) pinball player.
 He has worked for such companies as Starwood Hotels & Resorts, Revision3, Image Comics and is the co-founder of iFanboy, the most popular comic book podcast of all time (per Apple Podcasts).

-His first pinball machine experience was Cyclone in the Game Room at a hotel in Atlanta when he was 10, but it wasn’t until his 30s and discovered Medieval Madness at Molotov’s in San Francisco with Brian did he become obsessed.
+His first pinball machine experience was Cyclone in the Game Room at a hotel in Atlanta when he was 10, but it wasn’t until his 30’s on a Medieval Madness at Molotov’s in San Francisco with Brian for him to become obsessed.
 After nagging Jay and Brian for years to help him “make an app to keep track of scores”, he’s immensely proud of what Scorbit has become.
 Ron now lives in New York City and can be found at Sunshine Laundromat or Jackbar playing pinball whenever he can.

 Favorite pinball machine: Meteor